Emergency Medical Services (EMS)

 - 18 years old by the end of the course.

-- Negative TB skin test within 6 months prior to the beginning of class (or chest X-ray within 2 years)
+- Negative TB skin test within 3 months prior to the start of class

-- Proof of measels, mumps, and rubella (MMR) immunization or positive blood titer.
+- Measels, mumps, and rubella (MMR) immunization or positive blood titer.

 - TDAP (Tetanus, Diptheria and Pertussis) within the last 10 years or TD (Tetanus and Diptheria) within the last 2 years.

 - Varicella (Chicken Pox) immunization or positive blood titer.

 - Flu vaccination for current flu season (May be delayed until start of the Fall semester).